On the convergence of arithmetic orbifolds: Introduction

 We can use Theorem \ref{Main1} to prove a result on the virtual fibrations of arithmetic manifolds; the proof of this was suggested by a discussion with J. Souto.
 We need to introduce some more terminology on hyperbolic three--manifolds to state the result.
 It is a seminal result of W. Thurston that for a so--called pseudo-Anosov diffeomorphism $\phi$ of a finitely triangulated surface $S$ of Euler characteristic $\chi(S)<0$, the three--manifold $M_\phi$ obtained as the mapping torus

 has a complete hyperbolic structure of finite volume (this is proven for example in J. P. Otal's book \cite{Otal}).
 Amazingly, the converse is true up to finite covers: it was conjectured by Thurston, and recently proven by I. Agol \cite{Agol} (following work of D. Wise) that any complete hyperbolic three--manifold $M$ of finite volume admits a finite cover which is a fiber bundle over the circle; the image of a fiber in such a fibration under the covering map to $M$ is called a virtual fiber of $M$.
-Theorem 1.1 in \cite{BiringerSouto}, together with the fact that the Laplacian spectra on functions for congruence hyperbolic three--manifolds have a uniform lower bound \cite{tau}, implies that for a given $r$ and a surface $S$ there are only finitely maximal or congruence lattices defined over fields of degree $r$ having $S$ as a virtual fiber (I thank Juan Souto for pointing that out to me; this is also mentioned in Section 4 of loc. cit.).
+Theorem 1.1 in \cite{BiringerSouto}, together with the fact that the Laplacian spectra on functions for congruence hyperbolic three--manifolds have a uniform lower bound \cite{tau}, implies that for a given $r$ there are only finitely many maximal or congruence lattices with invariant trace field of degree $r$ having a virtual fiber of a given genus: see Theorem 7.2 in loc. cit..
 From our results we can recover the following special case of this.

-\begin{corstar} For any $g\ge 2$ there are at most finitely many congruence or maximal arithmetic hyperbolic 3--manifolds defined over quadratic or cubic fields which contain a virtual fiber of genus $g$. \end{corstar}
+\begin{corstar} For any $g\ge 2$ there are at most finitely many congruence arithmetic hyperbolic 3--manifolds defined over quadratic or cubic fields which contain a virtual fiber of genus $g$. \end{corstar}

 \begin{proof} Suppose the contrary, and let $S$ be a surface of genus $g$ which is a virtual fiber for infinitely many such manifolds.
 Then by Theorem \ref{Main1} we get that there exists a sequence of hyperbolic manifolds $M_n$ which is BS-convergent to $\HH^3$ and such that every $M_n$ is fibered over the circle with fiber $S$.
 But the latter fact implies that any pointed Gromov--Hausdorff accumulation point of the sequence $M_n$ has to be a so-called doubly degenerate manifold (cf. the proof of Theorem 12.8 in \cite{7S}), which contradicts the fact that $M_n$ BS-converges to $\HH^3$. \end{proof}